**Alt text:** A close-up of a wall calendar showing days of the week and numbers, with certain dates highlighted in yellow.

 Wit & Wisdom: Staying Sane in the Circus

-Infuse levity into your management style to soften stress and reframe obstacles as learning opportunities.
-Consider custom-crafted scenarios, like imagining your timelines as misunderstood Seinfeld episodes.
+Infuse levity into your management style to soften stress and reframe challenges as learning opportunities.
+Consider bespoke scenarios, like imagining your timelines as misunderstood Seinfeld episodes.
 Why?
 Because the ability to think for ourselves instills an open, adaptive mindset that exalts stress-filled processes into opportunities afforded through proactivity.
 And what this means to you and your risk is, there’s no room to join George behind the counter—welcome rather than endure the task ahead.

 Read Thoughtfully, Laugh Liberally